PowerGenome/PowerGenome/README.md

 This project pulls data from [PUDL](https://github.com/catalyst-cooperative/pudl).
 As such, it requires installation of PUDL to access a normalized sqlite database and some of the convienience PUDL functions.

+`catalystcoop.pudl` is included in the `environment.yml` file and will be installed automatically in the conda environment (see instructions below).
+The data used by PowerGenome have outstripped what is available in the public version of PULD, so download a modifed version of the [PUDL sqlite database here](https://drive.google.com/open?id=18tLKbok1-me81SkfWAhSLXmy5HW6RdvI).

 ## Installation

-**Installation instructions are limited at the moment, and will be expanded on in the near future**
 1. Clone this repository to your local machine and navigate to the top level (PowerGenome) folder.

 2. Create a conda environment named `powergenome` using the provided `environment.yml` file.

 ```sh
 conda env create -f environment.yml
 ```

 3. Activate the `powergenome` environment.

 ```sh
 conda activate powergenome
 ```

 4. pip-install an editable version of this project

 ```sh
 pip install -e .
 ```

-5. Build the local database following [PUDL instructions](https://catalystcoop-pudl.readthedocs.io/en/latest/index.html#getting-started).
+5. Download a [modifed version of the PULD database](https://drive.google.com/open?id=18tLKbok1-me81SkfWAhSLXmy5HW6RdvI) that includes NREL ATB cost data and is not yet included in PUDL. ~~Build the local database following [PUDL instructions](https://catalystcoop-pudl.readthedocs.io/en/latest/index.html#getting-started).
 Skip the first step of creating the pudl conda environment since you have already installed pudl in the powergenome environment.
-I recommend modifying the example `pudl_data` line as follows:
+I recommend modifying the example `pudl_data` line as follows:~~

 ```sh
 pudl_data --sources eia923 eia860 ferc1 epaipm --years 2011 2012 2013 2014 2015 2016 2017
 ```

-6. Be sure to edit the `etl_example.yml` file to include all years of 860/923 data.
-Remove all years from `epacems`.
+6. ~~Be sure to edit the `etl_example.yml` file to include all years of 860/923 data.
+Remove all years from `epacems`.~~

-7. Once you have created the sqlite database, change the `SETTINGS["pudl_db"]` parameter in `powergenome/params.py` to match the path on your computer.
+7. Once you have downloaded ~~created~~ the sqlite database, change the `SETTINGS["pudl_db"]` parameter in `powergenome/params.py` to match the path on your computer.

+8. Get an [API key for EIA's OpenData portal](https://www.eia.gov/opendata/register.php).
+This key is needed to download projected fuel prices from the 2019 Annual Energy Outlook.
+Create the file `PowerGenome/powergenome/.env` and save the key in this file using the format `EIA_API_KEY=YOUR_KEY_HERE`.
+No quotation marks are needed around the API string.
+The `.env` file is included in `.gitignore` and will not be synced with the repository.

 ## Running code